Heron-Repositories/Heron/Heron/docs/source/documentation/debugging.rst

 Of course if the worker script is meant to run on a different machine the full_path_log_file_name must make sense for the machine that it runs on since the logger is not designed to pass its messages to different machines.

+Hanging processes
+_________________
+When Heron crashes all processes should receive a kill command and stop themselves after HEARTBEAT_RATE * HEARTBEATS_TO_DEATH seconds (these variables are defined in the constants.py file).
+The same goes for a process that crashed because there was a bug in its code.
+If the error itself doesn't kill the process but makes it unresponsive then it will kill itself after the above specified amount of time.

+Yet, sometimes, some process does not kill themselves.
+This happens very rarely but it is possible.
+When that happens, restarting the Graph (even from a new Heron GUI) will throw an error claiming that the sockets required for communication are not available.
+The only way to stop such a process is to access it and kill it manually from whatever window the OS provides.
+For example in Windows this can be done from TaskManager while from Linux with the top command.